marcomaiocchi/PORT_REGTEST_v2/README.md

 ## How to
 Running the app is fairly easy.
 Open Bloomberg and in Options terminal set the Classic Layout with windows, not Tabs.
 The comparison test will be run on the windows '1-BLOOMBERG' for PROD and '2-BLOOMBERG' for QA.
 The inputs can come from two sources: the control_file or the app UI.
+Select the tab accordigly.
-If you plan to run multiple tests in a loop please set up the rows in the sheet CUSTOM of the control_file, save it and close it.
-Make sure that the 'Inputs' dropdown in the app is set to CUSTOM and press the red button START REGRESSION TEST in the jupyter app.
+If you plan to run multiple tests in a loop please set up the rows in the sheet CUSTOM of the control_file, save it and close it and then press the red button START REGRESSION TEST in the app.

-Once the test start you cannot use your computer, please simply let it run without moving the mouse or pressing any keys.
+Once the test start you cannot use your computer unless is running in a VM, please simply let it run without moving the mouse or pressing any keys.
 If you need to interrupt manually the test please move the mouse to one of the corner of the monitor, this will trigger a handled error and the software will stop, keeping the results of the tests that were already run.

 The test follows this logic: first a portfolio is selected by inserting its ID and pressing F12, then PORT is launched together with the preferred view and the tab.
 After that the sub-tab is selected and all widgets will be modified based on the preferences.
-The last step is the export of the report, either unformatted or formatted, and the comparison between PROD and QA.
+BREGS can be added too.
+The last step is the export of the report, either unformatted or formatted, and the comparison between PROD and QA or with and without BREGS.

 At the end of the process, an excel template with a recap will be automatically generated.